Rockets' James Harden criticized for wearing 'Thin Blue Line' mask in return to NBA

 The NBA also shared the post.

-Singer Trey Songz was among the critics whore shared the picture on his social media with the caption “This certified clown s---.
+Singer Trey Songz was among the critics who shared the picture on his social media with the caption “This certified clown s---.
 I’ll say it for everybody who scared to.
 FOH”

 ROCKETS’ JAMES HARDEN CLEARED TO PLAY, MAKES DISNEY PRACTICE DEBUT